 Another reason why people may be sceptical about the legality of bitcoin is its anonymity features.
 Although all transactions are publicly recorded on the blockchain, a bitcoin user's identity can remain completely anonymous.
 This is because the records displayed on the blockchain contain only the amount transferred and the public keys used.

 As bitcoin’s popularity increases, central banks, tax regulators, law enforcement agencies strive to fit it within their legal frameworks and existing regulations.
 However, although several reservations have been expressed over its decentralised nature, bitcoin isn’t illegal.
-It is only natural for the government to be sceptical about a financial instrument they cannot fully control.
+It is only natural for governments to be sceptical about a financial instrument they cannot fully control.

 Bitcoin is legal to buy, sell and hold.
 However, what you choose to use bitcoin for may affect its legality.
 Bitcoin is characterised by its anonymity feature, which makes it prone to use for fraudulent crimes.
 Several concerns about this were voiced out after the closure of the black market, Silk Road.
 The black market operated with bitcoin; in fact, it was the only currency accepted there.
 This is why the government may be sceptical about the use of bitcoin as it may promote tax evasion, money laundering, among other fraudulent crimes.
 However, this doesn’t affect bitcoin’s legality.

 Bitcoin is legal to use, buy, sell, and hold.
 You can use bitcoin from just about buying a gadget to paying for your house or car.
 Bitcoin is now accepted as payment by notable financial institutions like Microsoft, Tesla, PayPal, and Expedia.
 However, it is vital that you check for bitcoin laws specific to your country.
-Many countries are still working on regulating cryptocurrency to fit into their financial structures.
-However, it is best to always use bitcoin for appropriate purposes.